 What are the unique features of the Ceylon Tea Trails experience?

 The Ceylon Tea Trails experience is distinguished by its immersive offerings, including guided tours of tea plantations and the opportunity to learn about tea picking and processing.
-Guests can indulge in gourmet dining with tea-infused dishes, set against the backdrop of rolling green hills and tranquil trails.
+Guests can indulge in gourmet dining with tea-infused dishes, set against rolling green hills and tranquil trails.

 How do the accommodations differ among the various bungalows within the Ceylon Tea Trails?